 - In the upper left of your map, click Home > Content.

-- When your service has finished publishing, examine the item details page that appears for your new trail_issues service.
+- When your service has finished publishing, examine the overview page that appears for your new trail_issues service.

-- Click the Share button and note that you can open access to the public or just people within your ArcGIS Online organization.
+- Click the Share button on the Overview page, and note that you can open access to the public or just people within your ArcGIS Online organization.
 Check the box for the organization, but not for the public (we don’t want the public to stumble across this practice service and think there are real issues on the trail).

-- Click the Overview tab and click the Service URL link.
-This will open the Services Directory page for your service where you can see that it is a bona fide feature service like the ones you’ve worked with elsewhere in this course.
-The URL has a token appended to it that shows you have entered the requisite ArcGIS Online credentials for viewing this service (ie, you are logged in to your account).
+- At the bottom of the Overview page, notice the Service URL.
+Clicking the View button will open the Services Directory page for your service where you can see that it is a bona fide feature service like the ones you’ve worked with elsewhere in this course.
+The URL has a token appended to it that shows you have entered the requisite ArcGIS Online credentials for viewing this service (i.e., you are logged in to your account).

 Think about security for a minute.
 There are a variety of situations where you’d want to make this service public, and other situations where you’d only want it visible within your organization.
 If you make this service private to your organization, it won’t be visible in any web map that you share with the public.

-- Copy the URL up to and including the FeatureService part (so that it looks something like https://services8.arcgis.com/ju9hg9bDFqOUZxHa/arcgis/rest/services/trail...)
+- Copy the URL from your own Services Directory page up to and including the FeatureService part (so that it looks something like .../arcgis/server/services/trail_issues/FeatureServer)

-- When your web map looks awesome, go ahead and save it.
+- Experiement with any other options for layer symbology or funcationality, and when your web map looks awesome, go ahead and save it.